 A Brief History of Towpath Credit Union

-The Akron Teachers Credit Union continued to grow through mergers with smaller credit unions, the addition of numerous employee membership groups, and finally by changing to a community charter in early 2004.
+The Akron Teachers Credit Union continued to grow with the addition of numerous employee membership groups, and finally by changing to a community charter in early 2004 – for those consumers who can join the credit union - that; live, work, worship and go to school in Summit County Ohio.
 Later that year, the Akron Teachers Credit Union also changed its name to Towpath Credit Union in order to more accurately describe its field of membership.

 The name “Towpath Credit Union” was chosen in honor of the historical significance of the canal and towpath in the birth and growth of Akron and surrounding communities.
 The towpath is the path that runs along the Ohio & Erie Canal.
 It stretches from Cleveland through Akron to Portsmouth, connecting Lake Erie to the Ohio River.

-In June of 2011 Towpath Credit Union and the former TeleCommunity Credit Union officially merged and retained the name Towpath Credit Union.
-The merger doubled the membership size and added another branch that included 17 staff members.
+In June of 2011 Towpath Credit Union and the former TeleCommunity Credit Union (formerly Akron Telephone Credit Union) officially formed a strategic merger and retained the name Towpath Credit Union.

 Is there a way we can serve you better?